Facebook sued by Russian firm linked to woman charged by U.S.

 FAN acknowledged previously sharing the same office building as the Internet Research Agency and said it has employed Elena Alekseevna Khusyaynova, the Russian woman charged by prosecutors last month for attempting to meddle in the 2018 congressional elections, as its chief accountant since August 2016.

-But the plaintiffs said Khusyaynova’s role has been limited to overseeing the day-to-day bookkeeping of the company and that she was not a company officer and was not involved in news production.
+But the plaintiffs said Khusyaynova’s role at the company has been limited to overseeing day-to-day bookkeeping, and that she was not an officer and had no discretion over editorial content.

-The plaintiffs also said they were not involved in “Project Lakhta,” an operation U.S. prosecutors have alleged was started in 2014 and financed by a Russian oligarch close to Russian President Vladimir Putin and two companies he controls.
+The plaintiffs also said they were not involved in “Project Lakhta,”, a Kremlin-backed information warfare campaign U.S. prosecutors say was started in 2014 and financed by Evgeny Viktorovich Prigozhin, an oligarch close to Russian President Vladimir Putin.

+Prigozhin, known as “Putin’s chef” due to his catering company and its ties to the Kremlin, was indicted in February along with the Internet Research Agency, which he controls.

-Khusyaynova was the chief accountant for Project Lakhta, according to the charging documents in her case, which is being prosecuted by assistant U.S. attorneys in the Eastern District of Virginia.
+Khusyaynova was the chief accountant for Project Lakhta, according to the charging documents in her case, which is being prosecuted by assistant U.S. attorneys in the Justice Department’s Eastern District of Virginia.

+A spokesman for the district did not respond to a request for comment.

+Mueller is not handling Khusyaynova’s case because his focus is on the 2016 presidential election and the charges against her relate to the 2018 midterm elections.

 Reporting by Nathan Layne and Jonathan Stempel in New York; Editing by Richard Chang